alfariqicrypto/SafeMineCore/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the safemined tests manually, launch `src/test/test_safemine`.
+To run the safeminemored tests manually, launch `src/test/test_safeminemore`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the safemined tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the safeminemored tests.

-To add more safemined tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more safeminemored tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the safemine-qt tests manually, launch `src/qt/test/test_safemine-qt`
+To run the safeminemore-qt tests manually, launch `src/qt/test/test_safeminemore-qt`

-To add more safemine-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more safeminemore-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_safemine has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_safeminemore has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_safemine --log_level=all --run_test=getarg_tests
+    test_safeminemore --log_level=all --run_test=getarg_tests

-... or to run just the doublesafemine test:
+... or to run just the doublesafeminemore test:

-    test_safemine --run_test=getarg_tests/doublesafemine
+    test_safeminemore --run_test=getarg_tests/doublesafeminemore

-Run `test_safemine --help` for the full list.
+Run `test_safeminemore --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since SafeMine Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since Safeminemore Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_safemine` that runs all of the unit tests.
-The main source file is called test_safemine.cpp.
+The build system is setup to compile an executable called `test_safeminemore` that runs all of the unit tests.
+The main source file is called test_safeminemore.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp`